AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 You can use both versions of Report Builder, with the following caveats:

-- Do not use both versions on the same file.
+- Do not use both Report Builder versions on the same file at the same time.
+They are mutually exclusive.
+- You can still use Legacy Report Builder on legacy workbooks and the new Report Builder on new workbooks.
-- You can convert legacy workbooks to the new Report Builder format.
-Rename
+- In addition, you can automatically [convert legacy workbooks](/help/analyze/report-builder/convert-workbooks.md) to the new Report Builder format.
+Before doing so, rename the file.

 ## Common use cases